swcarpentry/DEPRECATED-bc/python/testing/Readme.md

 *Uncertainty Quantification* is the process of asking, "Given that our algorithm may not be deterministic, was our execution within acceptable error bounds?"
-This is particularly important for anything which uses random numbers, eg Monte Carlo methods.
+This is particularly important for anything which uses random numbers, for example,  Monte Carlo methods.

 # Where are tests?